Lone1106/jBlog/README.md

 ## Planned Features

 - Read Blog posts
-- Filter all posts by tags and/or keywords
+- Filter all posts by search
-- Login to add and delte posts (only predefined user/s)
+- Login to add/delte/edit posts **(only predefined user/s, see above)**
 - Dark and Light mode switch

 ## Planned Routes